 - 1. Be licensed pursuant to La.
 R.S.
 40:2151, et seq.; - 2.
 Be accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
-Providers must report any denial, loss of, or any negative change in accreditation status, e.g. suspension, reduction in accreditation status, etc. in writing within twenty-four (24) hours of receipt of notification of such denial, loss of, or any negative change in accreditation status to the managed care entities with which the agency contracts or is being reimbursed; - a.
-All provider agencies regardless of when they were contracted with a Medicaid managed care entity must be fully accredited or obtain a preliminary accreditation prior to contracting with a Medicaid managed care entity or rendering PSR services.
+Providers must report any denial, loss of, or any negative change in accreditation status, e.g. suspension, reduction in accreditation status, etc. in writing within twenty-four (24) hours of receipt of notification of such denial, loss of, or any negative change in accreditation status to the managed care entities with which the agency contracts or is being reimbursed; - a) Prior to January 1, 2019, agencies were required to apply for accreditation and pay accreditation fees prior to being contracted with or reimbursed by a Medicaid managed care entity.
+Agencies were also required to maintain proof of accreditation application and fee payment.
+Additionally, agencies were required to attain full accreditation within eighteen (18) months of the initial accreditation application date; and - b) Effective January 1, 2019, all provider agencies regardless of when they were contracted with a Medicaid managed care entity must be fully accredited or obtain a preliminary accreditation prior to contracting with a Medicaid managed care entity or rendering PSR services.
 Agencies must provide proof of full accreditation or preliminary accreditation to each managed care entity with which it is contracted.
 Agencies must maintain proof of continuous, uninterrupted full accreditation or preliminary accreditation at all times.
-Agencies providing PSR services must obtain a full accreditation status within eighteen (18) months of the agency's preliminary accreditation date and shall provide proof of full accreditation once obtained to each managed care entity with which it is contracted.
+Agencies providing PSR services must obtain a full accreditation status within eighteen (18) months of the agency's initial accreditation application date and shall provide proof of full accreditation once obtained to each managed care entity with which it is contracted.